jckleiner/sample-electron-app/README.md

 import './app';
 ```

+### 3. Other Stuff

+the app could not load the preload script that were defined in the `BrowserWindow` object
+because it was not copied over to the `.webpack` folder.

+`Unable to load preload script: .../sample-electron-app/.webpack/main/preload.ts`

+I used `CopyWebpackPlugin` to solve this.

 ## Limitations

-`right-click` and some other events does not work (for MacOs?) if you use a `contextMenu` and did `tray.setContextMenu(contextMenu)`
+1. `right-click` and some other events does not work (for MacOs?) if you use a `contextMenu` and did `tray.setContextMenu(contextMenu)`
-Hot reload does not work for tray changes
+2. Hot reload does not work for tray changes